 - Thin formula can be hard to use

+This box contains three of Rodial’s innovative peel skincare products: Super Acids X-Treme Acid Rush Peel, Rodial Super Acids X-treme Hangover Mask, and Rodial Super Acids X-treme After Party Scrub.
 The unique player here is azelaic acid which we haven’t talked about because you don’t often see it in over the counter products.
 Azelaic acid is often used in rosacea treatments because of its ability to reduce inflammation, redness, and kill bacteria.
-Beyond that, the Super Acids X-Treme Acid Rush Peel contains glycolic acid, lactic acid, and BHA from pineapple.
+The scrub and mask are for your face but we’re really here for the body peel The Super Acids X-Treme Acid Rush Peel which contains glycolic acid, lactic acid, and BHA from pineapple.
 It also contains the enzyme protease which encourages cell generation.
 As we age, our cellular generation rate slows down, leading to those dead skin cells sticking around longer.
 Protease picks up the pace of skin cell turnover so your skin is always soft and fresh.
 The formula is intended to brighten skin tone, reduce wrinkles, erase discolored spots, and fight acne.

 - AHA, BHA, and other specialized acids